 We believe more is accomplished when you take a proactive, multifaceted, networked approach toward addressing environmental, social and corporate governance issues.
 That’s why in addition to company-specific engagements and campaigns, the Treasurer’s Office participates in advocacy organizations and promotes ESG across its areas of influence.

 - Creating More Opportunities for Minorities, Women, Veterans, and Disabled-Owned (“MWVD”) Businesses – Inclusion is a key pillar of the Treasurer's approach to investing.
 Research demonstrates that MWVD-owned companies are often well-situated to ascertain capital inefficiencies in the market, and as such, many are primed to outperform their peers.
 Treasurer Frerichs and his team have transformed the culture, policies, and operations of the Treasury to enhance opportunities available to MWVD individuals and business partners.
-Treasurer Frerichs increased the assets invested in MWVD firms from only 1% to nearly 60% of the Treasury’s investment assets.
+Since Treasurer Frerichs came into office, the Treasury has increased utilization of MWVD broker/dealers from 1% to 63%.
+Put another way, in FY 2014, total assets brokered with MWVD firms was $603 million.
+In FY 2017, total assets brokered with MWVD firms was $24 billion.
+That represents a 40-fold increase.

 - Advocating for Corporate Board Diversity – The Treasurer’s Office believes that corporate board diversity is a critical dimension of effective board composition and performance.
 Diversity means including women, racial minorities and the LGBT community in the pool for board candidate selection.
 As such, the Treasurer’s Office is taking a proactive approach to stop the status quo and help ensure board diversity is a corporate governance priority.
 The Treasurer's Office is a member of the Midwest Investors' Diversity Initiative, a coalition of investors using their corporate relationships and shareholder rights to encourage boardroom change.
 Treasurer Frerichs also joined other state and local leaders in urging corporate board diversity by signing a Joint Statement on Corporate Board Diversity in June 2016.